darius/cant/overview.md

 ## Design goals

-As the README says, I want a self-explaining computing system.
-Such a system needs a high-level programming language.
-Cant is meant to be both the main language you use in this fantasized environment and the language it's written in (except at its lowest level).
+A self-explaining computing system would need a high-level programming language.
+Cant is meant to be both the main language you use in this fantasized environment and the language it's mainly written in.
 For the whole system to be simple enough to learn completely, Cant must be, too -- much simpler than, say, Python, which is easy to start learning but rather complex in sum.
 Most Python programmers don't know all of Python.

-Since this FantasyOS ought to support capability security, so should this language (though it doesn't quite yet).
+Since the FantasyOS ought to support capability security, so should this language (though it doesn't quite yet).
 My first try at a capability-secure Scheme dialect, [consp](https://github.com/darius/consp), persuaded me it's important that "all you can do is send a message" (or almost all).
-That is, Scheme has plenty of data types, plus different operations on each type, and the operations insist you pass them an object of just the type they want, never some wrapper you just made up.
-In Cant, most operations are like function calls instead: you send an object a message, the receiver decides what to do with it, and you're mostly free to substitute your own objects that interpret the message their
+That is, Scheme has many data types, plus different operations on each type, and the operations insist you pass them an object of just the type they want, never some wrapper you just made up.
+In Cant most operations are like function calls instead: you send an object a message, the receiver decides what to do with it, and you're mostly free to substitute your own objects that interpret the message their